jinnyyan/gwc19-game/lessons/python/M2variables.md

 1. Left-click the Windows button (bottom left of the screen; has Windows icon); a menu of options will appear but don't click anything.
 1. Using the keyboard, type `idle`.
 1. You should see an 'IDLE (Python 3...)'
 App option; left-click the line numbered code icon.
-1. Inside your Python 3.\* shell, type the following two lines, hitting enter after each:
+1. Inside your Python 3.\* shell, type the following two lines, hitting the enter key after each command:
     ````
     name1="Grace Hopper"
     print(name1)